 Fossicking is hard work, and with winter temps set at 28 celsius, it’s also hot work.
 But the rewards can be high, as our friendly camper neighbour revealed to us.
 Each year, he spends 3 months in Clermont digging with his pick, listening for solid sounds from his metal detector.
 His cache of gold is impressive.
 His 7 days a week work ethic even more so.
 For fossickers here, their drums are steadily beating to the sound of cha ching.

 The Clermont Club established in 1887 as a gentleman’s club is now a popular cafe.
-This domain of well to do pastoralists from prosperous stations like Wolfang, Kilcummin and Glenmore as well as prominent townspeople, was the place for men to relax away from pastoral problems like crippling droughts, falls in wool prices and unsaleable cattle.
+Once the domain of well to do pastoralists from prosperous stations like Wolfang, Kilcummin and Glenmore as well as prominent townspeople, this was the place for men to relax away from problems like crippling droughts, falls in wool prices and unsaleable cattle.
 Today, the cafe does a brisk trade in coffees and meals.

 Clermont had a catastrophic flood in 1916 when 21 inches of rain fell in 24 hours .
 The townsfolk took little notice of indigenous warnings not to build on the flats such was their desire to be close to gold deposits.
 Sixty five people perished and this avenue of trees remembers them.